Colloquial Welsh morphology: Reflexive pronouns

-Note that there is no gender distinction in the third person singular.
+There is no gender distinction in the third person singular.

 Emphatic pronouns

 Welsh has special emphatic forms of the personal pronouns.

 The term 'emphatic pronoun' is misleading since they do not always indicate emphasis.
 They are perhaps more correctly termed 'conjunctive, connective or distinctive pronouns' since they are used to indicate a connection between or distinction from another nominal element.
 For example, 'minnau' may on occasion be best translated 'I/me, for my part'; 'I/me, on the other hand', 'I/me, however', or even simply 'I/me'.
 Full contextual information is necessary to interpret their function in any given sentence.